FreederTeam/Freeder/README.md

 All PR are welcome.
 Just look at the actual files, and try to reproduce it (or propose to update it to enhance coding guidelines :).

+Here are the major things:
+* Use tabs for indentation, no PR with spaces will be accepted.
+* Use underscore\_case for vars and functions, use [PascalCase](https://fr.wikipedia.org/wiki/PascalCase) for classes, unless this element refers to some well established, standardized name (such as `pubDate` in the RSS specification).
+* Do not leave trailing whitespaces.

 Please avoid commits with large number of modifications due to spaces to tabs conversions and stuff like this, as their diff is really unreadable.